 While previous experience with GIS tools, web mapping and coding skills will certainly help, it is not a prerequisite.

-Once the course is released, you will be able to download the videos for off-line viewing and work through the content at your own pace — whenever and however you want.
+Once you enroll in the course, you will be able to stream or download the videos for off-line viewing and work through the content at your own pace — whenever and however you want.
 All the videos were recorded at 1920×1080 with high quality audio.

 We've put a lot of work in the course and we want you to be satisfied with your learning experience.
 If that's not the case you need to contact us within 10 days of your purchase.
 We will send you a feedback form to complete, so we can assess what needs to be improved.

 Yes.
 Students are entitled to a 30% discount off the regular course price.
 Please, send us an email from a valid student email (or attach a student id) and we will send you a discount code.